 It was clearly paved and heavily trafficked, which provided a sense of security in the woods.
 Rated as a moderate trail, it wasn’t that difficult for me, despite only being an amateur hiker.
 The view of the waterfall was completely worth the hike.
 Additionally, with only a short extra climb, I was able to reach a higher vantage point to see the falls.

 The Prospect Rock Trail is slightly shorter at 3.5 miles roundtrip and provides a view of the Manchester Valley.
-While the weather did not cooperate for me to do this hike, I have heard the views are worth exploring.
+While the weather did not cooperate for me to do this hike, I have heard the beautiful views are worth exploring.

 Drive to Mount Equinox Summit